-Tax Court Procedure in Altoona, Iowa
+Tax Court Procedure in Altoona, Wisconsin

 Tax courts in the U.S. have a few unique features.
-Perhaps most notably, people who are not admitted to practice law in Iowa, or in any other jurisdiction, are permitted to represent clients in tax court.
+Perhaps most notably, people who are not admitted to practice law in Wisconsin, or in any other jurisdiction, are authorized to represent clients in tax court.
 However, non-lawyers must take, and pass, a fairly difficult exam to demonstrate that they have an in-depth understanding of U.S. tax law.
 If someone is already a lawyer, however, they can practice before a tax court without taking this exam.

 Usually, when the IRS sends a taxpayer in Altoona, Wisconsin a notice of deficiency, indicating that they owe back taxes, the taxpayer has 90 days to file a claim in federal tax court to dispute this notice.
 If a claim is not filed in a timely manner, the taxpayer could lose his or her right to contest the tax bill at issue.